Red Teaming

 • An attacker poses as someone who has a trusted relationship with the victim and invents a scenario to persuade the victim to hand over sensitive information.

-• The Blue Team acts as the defender, protecting the infrastructure against attacks.
-This typically involves your company's IT department.
-To ensure the simulation is as realistic as possible, the Blue Team is generally not informed about the campaign.
+• Blue Team – The blue team acts as the defender, protecting the infrastructure against attacks.
+This typically involves the target company’s IT department.
+To ensure the simulation is as realistic as possible, the blue team is generally not informed of the campaign.

-• Our experts operate according to the Rules of Engagement and represent the attackers as the Red Team.
+• Red Team – The experts of BDO Cyber Security GmbH operate according to the rules of engagement and represent the attackers as the red team.

-• The White Team oversees the campaign and maintains regular communication with the Red Team.
+• White Team – The white team oversees the campaign and maintains regular communication with the red team.
 It consists of one or two individuals who are knowledgeable about the company's infrastructure.
-The primary responsibility of the White Team is to ensure that any potential disruptions are resolved promptly and with minimal delay.
+The primary responsibility of the white team is to ensure that any potential disruptions are resolved promptly and with minimal delay.

 Reconnaissance

-The aim is to obtain a picture of the situation and identify possible attack paths, which are essential for subsequent phases of the Red Teaming campaign.
+The aim is to obtain an overview of the situation and identify possible attack paths, which are essential for subsequent phases of the red teaming campaign.

 Initial Access